 Using Fiverr Pro is similar to the other websites in this list but freelancers pitch directly to you.
 As before, you sign up as an employer, fill out the form, add a payment method, outline a job spec and publish it.
 Freelancers will (hopefully) read the spec properly and will pitch or apply directly.
 You will need to decide which freelancer to go with and chat, interview or whatever until you’re happy.

-I have listed some common questions with some answers below.
-These are the questions I hear most often when discussing freelancers, either hiring or becoming one.
+We have listed some common questions with some answers below.
+These are the questions we hear most often when discussing freelancers, either hiring or becoming one.

 The path to becoming a freelance programmer is long and arduous but like all such careers, rewards your efforts with some very well paying roles.
 Typically, you would want to learn to become a full stack developer so you know the entire process of programming and software development.
 That would include requirement gathering, database development, UX, graphic design, services, UI development, deployment, testing and performance monitoring.